clockcpp/HairSpring/README.md

 ```cpp
 using namespace hs;
 ```
-but be carefully when you use this, it may cause lots of bugs that caused by functions with the same name in a namespace
+but be carefully when you use this, it may cause lots of functions with the same name in the source code

 btw i found a spelling mistake at ln 19 and im gonna corret it later.
 well i fixed this:)